omerahat/Leetcode/README.md

 ## Introduction

 In this repository, you will find my solutions to LeetCode problems.
-Each problem is categorized by its difficulty level and is accompanied by a detailed explanation and code implementation.
+Each problem is categorized by its difficulty level on leetcode.
 I have primarily used Python for solving these problems, but there may be instances where I've used other programming languages depending on the requirements.

 ## Solutions